 I see the evidence of this every day.
 I wonder where my hours have gone and yet I know that they’ve been full.
-I wonder how it came to be Friday already.
-Then I wonder how we have arrived at December 1st.
+And then, I wonder how it came to be Friday already.
+Then I wonder how we have arrived on December 1st.
 The end of 2017 looming near.

 So welcome to Edition 42!

 After taking off so much time from the gym around Thanksgiving, this week made me recognize my absence.

 I could feel every bit of those push-ups and plié squats from Pilates.
 Not to mention that my abs ached every time I laughed or coughed.
 I was pleased to see that my 3-mile run was still strong (strong for only having tried running for the past 3 months).
 It’s all relative!
 Yesterday, my body needed a rest from the strenuous.
 Instead, I took Maverick on a walk through the neighborhood.
 I live toward the bottom of the hill (mountain?) and the loop we took was a steep climb.
 That cold air gets my lungs every time, but it was good to mix it up.

 When I stepped up my gym time, I realized I didn’t have quite enough clothes.
 I usually dress in neutrals, but I just loved these leggings.
 They make me feel happy as the winter is beginning to set in here in Virginia.

 Amongst my crazy week, I discovered that an important document had obviously been misfiled in my paperwork.
 I knew that it wasn’t “lost” (as in, needing to be replaced), but I spent hours digging through my files to find it.
 That digging led me to realize that it is once again time begin purging.
 Some of the files that I was digging through had no reason to be saved.
 They weren’t important and they brought me no joy.
 What they really did was suck up my time, being in the way as I searched for the document.